fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 This sets up a game loop that will keep repeating forever (or until you click **STOP**, or turn off the Thumby).
 This loop now needs some blocks inside, so that it has something to do each time it loops.

 We are going to want to makes some things, move them around, and then draw and display each frame.
-First, lets draw and show something, and then worry about moving it around afterwards.
+First, let's draw and show something, and then worry about moving it around afterwards.
 Let's show a character of text on screen.

 ---